DFE-Digital/get-help-with-tech/README.md

 - CloudFoundry CLI >= v7.0
 - make
 - a bash-compatible shell (bash, or Mac OS/X)
+- [jq](https://github.com/stedolan/jq) (only required for listing remote Docker tags, not required for normal releases)

 ## Setting up the app in development